chadwhitacre/openpath/2024/the-historical-case-for-fair-source/index.md

 to the dawn of computing.
 What is Fair Source?
 Why do we need it now?

 Fair Source is software that is safe for companies to share and developers to use.
-We need it because Open Source, historically, has been a tenuous alliance of community and commercial projects, and this alliance seems to have run its course.
-By introducing a new term for commercial projects, we can set better expectations with developers, reduce pressure to change the Open Source Definition, and free up more companies to share their core software products.
+We need it because, historically, Open Source has been an ambiguous term, applied to both community and commercial projects.
+By introducing a new term for commercial projects, Fair Source, we can set better expectations with developers, reduce pressure to change the Open Source Definition, and free up more companies to share their core software products.

 ## Safe for Developers and Companies Alike